SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 1. Clone this project from GitHub
 ```
 git clone https://github.com/SolaceLabs/solace-integration-guides.git
-cd solace-integration-guides/src/websphere/EJBSample-WAS/ejbModule/
+cd solace-integration-guides/src/websphere-liberty/EJBSample-WAS/ejbModule/
 ```
 1. Create a new "EJB project" in Eclipse.
 Optionally check the "Add your project to an EAR" to create an Enterprise Archive instead of an EJB JAR.

 1. Replace the new project `ejbModule` directory contents (created empty) with the contents of the `ejbModule` directory of this repo, then refresh your project in the IDE.

-1. Add JEE API 5 or later jar library to the project build path.
+1. If getting a build error it may be required to add a JEE API 5 or later jar library to the project build path.
 This can be your application server's JEE library or download and include a general one, such as from [org.apache.openejb » javaee-api](https://mvnrepository.com/artifact/org.apache.openejb/javaee-api ).

-1. Note: The JRE System Library version configured in Eclipse Java Build Path libraries must be Java v8 or later, depending on your  WebSphere target runtime version.
-The Solace resource adapter supports Java v8 or later.

 1. Export your project to an EJB JAR file or alternatively, if you have a related EAR project created then export from there to an EAR file.